 • Transfer from Guma Lagoon Camp to Mankwe Adventure Camp

-• Journey to Moremi Game Reserve
+• Game drive transfer to Moremi Game Reserve

 • Check-in to Mankwe Adventure Camp